 Treatment and support

 Counselling techniques such as cognitive behavioural therapy or motivational interviewing have been found to be useful strategies to support people who are trying to stop or reduce their amphetamine or cocaine use [23510].
-For users needing to recover from amphetamine or cocaine use, it is important to sleep, exercise, have good nutrition and allow time to feel well again.
+For users needing to recover from amphetamine or cocaine use, it is helpful to sleep, exercise, have good nutrition and allow time to feel well again.

 • provide culturally sensitive, collaborative and family inclusive approaches to treatment